Program Evaluation with Remotely Sensed Outcomes: Model and Identifying Assumptions

+Assumption~\ref{assumption:stability}(i) and Assumption~\ref{assumption:observational}(ii) imply that $\left( S, D \right) \indep R \mid X, Y$.
+These assumptions are jointly testable, as we discuss in Section \ref{sec:estimation}.
+Section~\ref{sec:main_partial_id} extends our framework to the setting with both incomplete observational cases and direct effects.

-Figure \ref{fig:dag_rsv} illustrates our identifying assumptions as a causal graph.
-The treatment affects the outcome, which in turn affects the RSV.
-By Assumption~\ref{assumption:stability}, the sample indicator does not change the conditional distribution of the RSV given the treatment and outcome.
-Depending on which version of Assumption~\ref{assumption:observational} is imposed, the treatment may have a direct effect on the RSV, as illustrated by the dotted line.
-Table~\ref{tab:implications} summarizes the implications of our main assumptions.
+Figure~\ref{fig:dag_rsv} illustrates our identifying assumptions as a causal graph.
+The treatment affects the outcome, which in turn affects the remotely sensed variable.
+Under our identifying assumptions, the remotely sensed variable $R$ is \textit{post-outcome}: $R$ is caused by $Y$.
+By Assumption~\ref{assumption:stability}, the sample indicator does not change the conditional distribution of the remotely sensed variable given the treatment and outcome.
+Depending on which version of Assumption~\ref{assumption:observational} is imposed, the treatment may have a direct effect on the remotely sensed variable, as illustrated by the dotted line.
+See also Appendix Table~\ref{tab:implications}.